 Teenager needed 50 stitches after GSD bite – Birmingham, United Kingdom – 2011

 A 13-year-old girl suffered horrific bite wounds to the face from her own German Shepherd puppy.
 The teen had looked after the 13-month-old puppy since it was just a few days old.
 But the large pup suddenly flipped and savaged its owner, tearing a chunk from her nose.
-The girl needed 50 stitches in her face, and the dog was put down.
+The girl needed 50 stitches to her face, and the dog was put down.

 Sleeping baby mauled by dog – Georgia, United States – 2018

-A five-month-old baby was killed as she slept by her babysitter’s German Shepherd.
+A five-month-old baby was killed as she slept next to her babysitter’s German Shepherd.
 The dog mauled the child with no provocation.
 The devastated family confirmed that the babysitter was a family friend, and the dog had always been friendly around the baby and other members of the family.

 Owning a German Shepherd

 Is a German Shepherd a Good First Dog?

 In a word – no. German Shepherds are alpha dogs and look to establish dominance.
 A German Shepherd can become violent if it does not respect its owner as the leader and feels that its dominance is being challenged.

 An experienced owner will be able to establish authority as a good leader and train an obedient German Shepherd.
 If this breed is not trained properly, it can be extremely dangerous.